ENJOY 2 MIN READ

 HOW TO START A BUSINESS IN GHANA (PART THREE)

-In this post, we are going to conclude on the steps to start a business in Ghana.
-If you missed the first two articles in this series please read How to start a business in Ghana (PT 1) and How to start a business in Ghana (PT 2) to get a full grip of the process to starting a business in Ghana.
+In this post, we are going to conclude on the steps in starting a business in Ghana.
+If you missed the first two articles in this series please read How to start a business in Ghana (PT 1) and How to start a business in Ghana (PT 2) to get a full grip of the process to start a business in Ghana.

 Step seven: Register your business